bsc-iitm/python/ppa/week-3/PPA-8.md

     print(x, end = ',')
 ```

 For an input of $5$, this ends up printing `1,2,3,4,5,` and the last comma is undesirable.
-How do we get rid of it.
+How do we get rid of it?
 You can use an `if-else` block:

 - If `x == n`, which is the last number you are printing, then just `print(x)`.
 - If `x != n`, which is any other number in the sequence, then `print(x, end = ',')`

-Now, you have enough information to complete the code.
+You have enough information to complete the code.